Report From the Fall 2018 Convention

 Holiday Inn in Texarkana on Oct.
 5-7.
 The Friday evening

-dinner speaker was Kevin Morgan from Louisiana who spoke about
+dinner speaker was Kevin Morgan from Louisiana (left) who

-Saturday evening dinner speaker was Charles Lyon from
+Saturday evening dinner speaker was Charles Lyon ( right) from

 Shreveport, La who described the discovery of rare as well as